 Japan has long been a key market for cedar and hemlock, and demand is likely to grow as work on revising building and fire codes allows the use of these species.

 Wood pellets are a growing market as Japan shifts its energy mix away from nuclear power and toward a newly created feed-in-tariff program.
 Opportunities exist to increase wood pellet exports to Japan.
-The move to reduce greenhouse gas emissions in Japan will provide export opportunities for our wood pellet producers as wood fibre is used to reduce the carbon footprint of power-generating facilities in Japan.

 Learn more about British Columbia’s export opportunities in Japan.